lisatwyw/dl4dicom/ECLIPSE/readme.md

 ## Requirements

 The copy is owned by Dr. Don Sin.
-To obtain read-access to this copy, you must obtain his permission and become a user of Group ```acl-ubc-med-img```.
+To obtain read-access to this copy, you must obtain his permission and become a member of ```acl-ubc-med-img``` through Compute Canada.

 ## Steps to access the data

-1. Become user of  Group ```acl-ubc-med-img```
+1. Become a member of Group ```acl-ubc-med-img```
-2. SSH to graham via this command:
+2. SSH to Graham via this command:
     ```ssh username@graham.computecanada.ca```

 2. Navigate to the folder; i.e.
     ```
-    ls -lstr /project/def-donsin/shared-folder/ECLIPSE/
+    cd /project/def-donsin/shared-folder/ECLIPSE/
     ```

 ## Folder structure